 4 Multi-dimensional network energy efficiency

-A mobile network (MN) need to fulfill several service requirements.
+A mobile network (MN) needs to fulfill several service requirements.
 It need to provide reliable coverage where the users want to access service, it need to provide enough capacity so that the traffic demand can be served, and it need to provide a service quality such that the users are satisfied with their experience of the service.
 Mobile Network Operators (MNOs) are continuously investing in their networks to make sure these service requirements, which evolve over time, are fulfilled.
 These investments are typically materialized in equipment consuming energy, and energy efficiency is an important objective.
 Energy efficiency is often defined as the useful output of a product or service divided by the energy consumption of the product or the service:

 Energy Efficiency= Useful workEnergy consumption